 Columnist.
 Activist.
 Pundit.
 Etc.

 Sally Kohn is one of the leading progressive voices in America.
 She is currently a CNN contributor and columnist for the Daily Beast.
 Sally was previously a Fox News contributor, the motivation for her widely-seen TED talk, as well as a regular guest on MSNBC.
-Sally’s writing has appeared in the Washington Post, New York Magazine, More Magazine, Reuters, USA Today, Salon, Politico, Time and many other outlets.
-Her work has been highlighted by outlets from the New York Times to the Colbert Report to the National Review, and Sally is ranked by Mediaite as one of the top 100 most influential television pundits in America.
+Sally’s writing has appeared in the Washington Post, New York Times, New York Magazine, More Magazine, Reuters, USA Today, Salon, Politico, Time and many other outlets.
+Her work has been highlighted by outlets from the Colbert Report to the New York Times to the National Review.
+In 2014, Mediaite listed Sally as one of the top 9 rising stars in cable news and The Advocate ranked Sally as the 35th most influential gay person in the media.

-Sally also works as a communications consultant, providing media and public speaking coaching as well as ghostwriting services to key leaders in nonprofits and corporations.
+Sally also works as a communications consultant, providing media training and public speaking coaching to political candidates, corporate executives and non-profit leaders.

 Previously, Sally was Senior Campaign Strategist with the Center for Community Change, a 45-year-old hub of grassroots organizations nationwide.
 Sally served as co-director of ideas and innovation for the Center, helping lead the pioneering Campaign for Community Values, producing a nationally televised Presidential candidate forum in 2008, developing a new media organizing project on health care reform in rural communities and spearheading several other initiatives.